New Thoughts Vermont

 How does New Thoughts Vermont spend its money?

 New Thoughts Vermont directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to New Thoughts Vermont tax-deductible?